 The level of experience and the general industry compensation factors all play a part in determining the wages of a business architect.

-An individual’s competence and the amount of value they bring to the company hugely dictate their salary levels, with the senior architects earning up to six figures.
+An individual’s competence and the value they bring to the company hugely dictate their salary levels, with the senior architects earning up to six figures.

 Is there an enterprise business architecture certification?

-GlobalKnowledge offers Enterprise Business Architecture certificates in two levels:
+GlobalKnowledge offers Enterprise Business Architecture certificates on two levels:

-To earn the certificate, you’ll need to score at least 70% and complete 5 courses within 2 years.
-These five courses include:
+To earn the certificate, you must score at least 70% and complete five courses within two years.